gistvision/moca/README.md

 <a href="http://ppolon.github.io/"> Jonghyun Choi </a>

 <b> MOCA </b> (<b>M</b>odular <b>O</b>bject-<b>C</b>entric <b>A</b>pproach) is a modular architecture that decouples a task into visual perception and action policy.
+The action policy module (APM) is responsiblefor sequential action prediction, whereas the visual perception module (VPM) generates pixel-wise interaction maskfor the objects of interest for manipulation.

 <img src="media/moca.png" alt="MOCA">